Updated: 13th April 2020

 As a small boutique we deal with a number of suppliers who extend products to us via a line of credit.
 In the past we had no problem keeping up with our financial obligations as have always generated a high enough volume of sales to ensure they were paid.
 However, online competition has begun to hurt our industry as a whole, meaning business has slowed while our debts have skyrocketed during the past year.

-I get the feeling that this business is not far from going bankrupt if I can’t find a way to spark growth somehow.
+I get the feeling that the business is not far away from going bankrupt if I can’t find a way to spark growth somehow.
 Our business plan was profitable for almost a decade before this last year.
 A few wrong loan decisions and now we’re in trouble.
-I really don’t want this family business to come to an end, but what can I do to stop it?
+I really don’t want this family business to come to an end, but what can I do to stop this happening?

 The answer to that will depend on which route you want to take with your business, however, rest assured that there are solutions out there.
 If you believe in the viable of your business as a profitable entity going forward and you want to pursue continuity, a formal agreement with your creditors through a Company Voluntary Arrangement (CVA) may suit you perfectly.
 You mentioned that a few wrong loan decisions put you in a bind.
 A CVA might be able to help you renegotiate the terms of those loans and reduce your monthly outgoings to a more manageable and sustainable level.

 If you’re trying to restructure the company to be more competitive you’re going to need funds to invest.
 By reducing the monthly payment amounts of existing finance agreements, a CVA can give you the extra capital needed to improve your processes and invest in marketing methods that you couldn’t afford previously.
 More importantly, as a CVA is a legally binding process, it will prevent creditors from increasing their payment demands over and above what has been agreed.